Tree House Recovery Colorado

 Changes in Behavior

 Xanax and other benzodiazepines are prescribed to reduce brain activity, inducing a sedative and calming effect to manage specific conditions.
-However, when individuals misuse Xanax, they may consume excessive amounts, leading to negative behavioral side effects associated with decreased brain activity.
-Additionally, behavioral changes can occur as withdrawal symptoms manifest once the effects of Xanax wear off.
-Some common behavioral changes associated with Xanax misuse include:
+When a person misuses Xanax, they may be consuming an excessive amount of the drug and experience negative behavioral side effects associated with decreased brain activity.

 1. Impaired decision-making abilities